matsen/pplacer/docs/guppy.rst

 We like looking at these trees using the tree viewer archaeopteryx_.
 If you open archaeopteryx with the default settings, you will see *nothing interesting*, simply the reference tree.
 You need to click on the "Colorize Branches" and "Use branch-width" check boxes.
-If you don't see those check boxes, then you need to edit the archaeopteryx configuration file so they do.
+If you don't see those check boxes, then use `this configuration file`_ (if you are going to copy and paste it click on "raw" first).

 List of subcommands
 ===================